ethyca/fides/docs/fides/docs/language/resources/data_use.md

 **fides_key**<span class="required"/>_string_

 A string token that uniquely identifies this Data Use.
-As explained in the Overview, the value must be a dot-separated concatenation of the `fides_key` values of the resource's ancestors plus a final element for this resource:
+The value is a dot-separated concatenation of the `fides_key` values of the resource's ancestors plus a final element for this resource:

 `grandparent.parent.this_data_use`